wilkin547/docs.es-es/docs/machine-learning/tutorials/movie-recommendation.md

 ## <a name="next-steps"></a>Pasos siguientes

-En este tutorial aprendió lo siguiente:
+En este tutorial ha aprendido a:

 > [!div class="checklist"]
 >